HoneyDrive/HoneyDrive/src/metrics/README.md

 The *metrics* package will provide a way to get sensor data from the car.

 ## Prerequisites
-You're going to need Maven with the Google GSON dependency.
+You're going to need Maven with the `JSON.simple` dependency.

 ### Using IntelliJ
 Press *File* and then *Project Structure*.
 Click on *Libraries*, and then *New Project Library* (the small green plus symbol).
-Choose *From Maven* and type `com.google.code.gson:gson:2.6.1` into the textbox and click *OK*.
+Choose *From Maven* and type `com.googlecode.json-simple:json-simple:1.1` into the textbox and click *OK*.

 ### General / Other IDEs